Battle of Taierzhuang: Fighting outside Taierzhuang (March 22 – March 28)

-On 26 March, Tang Enbo cut off the Japanese attackers from the rear.

-However, they were then forced into the Chenghuang temple.
+On March 24, a Japanese force of 5,000 men attacked the 31st Division.
+Another Japanese unit attacked the Chinese from Yixian, forcing them to withdraw to Taierzhuang itself.
+The Japanese attacked the town, and a 300-strong contingent successfully breached the north-eastern gate at 8pm.
+However, they were then forced back into the Chenghuang temple.
 The Chinese then set fire to the temple, killing the entire Japanese force.
 The next day, the Japanese launched another assault through the breached gate and secured the eastern portion of the district, before also breaching the north-western corner from the outside and capturing the Wenchang Pavilion.